rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterProviderHandler.md

 ## Overview

 This handler is invoked to trigger the provider.This handler is triggered once an entity provides services to another/external party.This handler intent is identified with field as task and value as "registerProviderHandler" alone with the provider name in the param field of the payload.

+It performs the following actions :
+1. Parse the input message received to get the provider.
+2. Trigger the provider passed in params
+3. Save the response/error and perform schema validations
+4. Format the result and send the response back to the IntentReader

 ## Usage

 ```json